sagaofpls/sagaofpls.github.io/chapter10.md

 > Throughout these 50 years, my contributions have been based on the least squares (LS) principle.

 The attention that Maximum Likelihood attracted, and its mainstream place on the statistical literature, was something that Wold never felt comfortable with.
 Even at the end of Wold's academic life, in his last publications he often wrote lines reflecting his mixed feelings respecting but rejecting at the same time the method of Maximum Likelihood.
-Here's a revealing excerpt from Herman Wold's interview for the _Econometric Theory_ ([HenryMorgan, 1994](references.html/#HenryMorgan1994)):
+Here's a revealing excerpt from Herman Wold's interview for the _Econometric Theory_ ([HendryMorgan, 1994](references.html/#HendryMorgan1994)):

 > (ET) Would it be fair to see the least-squares principle as the consistent link through your research contributions in statistics, econometrics, and time series?
 > (HW) Yes, I think it is.
 I agree with that very much.